 This Historic 1800’s Southern Plantation Home on 12+ acres has been Respectfully and Lovingly Restored with Modern Amenities.
 It is located in a Country Farm setting just minutes from Historic Warrenton, and Convenient to Raleigh, Durham, Chapel Hill, Rocky Mount, and Roanoke Rapids.
 Currently a successful Income Producing Wedding Venue & B&B, this 7000 sq. ft.
 Manor House with 7+ bedrooms would also make an impressive private residence.
 Horses Welcome!
 Call for Details!
-PRICE DROP TO $895,000
+PRICE DROP TO $895,000 (SOLD!)

 It doesn’t happen often that a unique property with a sterling reputation and proven business income becomes available in our area.
 When that property includes 13 acres, a restored and updated plantation house that dates originally to the early 1800s, several original outbuildings, a pecan orchard with 21 mature trees along with a variety of other trees, and a magnificent showcase Magnolia tree, it is truly a one-of-a-kind offering.
 The Magnolia Manor could be your primary residence if the business wasn’t part of your dream.